Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 How Locus Addresses Emerging Fleet Management Requirements

-As fleet operations grow more complex, Locus provides a range of planning, execution, and operational capabilities.
-The sections below outline how these support future fleet requirements.
+As fleet operations grow more complex, Locus provides a range of planning, execution, and operational capabilities purpose-built for the scale and variability that define the fleet management market today.
+The sections below outline how these support your fleet requirements.

 • Constraint-based route planning: Locus enables route planning that accounts for real-world constraints such as delivery windows, vehicle capacity, service rules, regional restrictions, and sustainability considerations during planning rather than after execution.